nuuuwan/news_lk3_data/README.md

 *2024-04-13 12:04:00* · [`adaderanalk`](https://www.adaderana.lk/news/98607/sri-lankan-rupee-outpaces-emerging-market-currencies-in-q1-2024) · `en`

-In the first quarter (Q1) of 2024, Sri Lankan rupee (LKR) emerged as the top-performing currency among emerging markets, boasting a remarkable spot return of over 7%, the President’s Media Division (PMD) said citing Bloomberg market data.
+Sri Lankan rupee (LKR) has emerged as the top-performing currency among emerging markets during the first quarter (Q1) of 2024, the President’s Media Division (PMD) says.

+Citing Bloomberg market data, the PMD added that the rupee boasted a remarkable spot return of over 7% by outpacing the emerging market currencies during this period.

 ◼️